etcgroup/aloe/README.md

 * `--min-cost`: Train a classifier that uses the min-cost criterion.

 Other options:
-* `--emoticons (-e) FILE`, `-e FILE`: Custom emoticon dictionary file (default 'emoticons.txt').
+* `--emoticons FILE`, `-e FILE`: Custom emoticon dictionary file (default *emoticons.txt*).
 * `--folds FOLDS`, `-k FOLDS`: Set the number of cross-validation folds (default 10, use 0 to disable cross validation).

 #### Output

 Within the provided `OUTPUT_DIR`, ALOE will create the following files:

-* `features.spec`: A binary file containing the fully configured filters used to extract features from the message data.
+* *features.spec*: A binary file containing the fully configured filters used to extract features from the message data.
-* `model.model`: A binary file containing the trained model.
-This file should always be paired with its matching `features.spec` file for future use.
+* *model.model*: A binary file containing the trained model.
+This file should always be paired with its matching *features.spec* file for future use.

-* `report.txt`: A human-readable report about cross-validation results.
+* *report.txt*: A human-readable report about cross-validation results.
-* `top_features.txt`: A human-readable ranked list of the top 10 most highly-weighted features.
+* *top_features.txt*: A human-readable ranked list of the top 10 most highly-weighted features.
-* `feature_weights.csv`: A CSV spreadsheet listing the weight that was assigned to each feature by the classifier.
+* *feature_weights.csv*: A CSV spreadsheet listing the weight that was assigned to each feature by the classifier.

-*Files in the output directory may be overwritten.*
+**Files in the output directory may be overwritten.**

 ### Label Mode